 Isaac and Cecily came to New Zealand in 1997 as Isaac took up an academic role at Massey.
 God led Isaac and Cecily to settle in Palmerston North and to serve Him through local churches and different Christian ministries.

 Isaac and Cecily have two children, Caleb and Kyla, who are working and studying in Auckland.
 Both Isaac and Cecily are happy growing in and serving the Lord together.
-Cecily is also part of the National Support team providing administration support to ISMNZ.
+Isaac and Cecily are also part of the National Support team providing administration and IT support to ISMNZ.